supabase/supautils/README.md

 ### Reserved Roles

+Reserved roles are meant to be used by managed services that connect to the database.
+They're protected from mutations by end users.

 > [!IMPORTANT]
 > The CREATEROLE problem is solved starting from PostgreSQL 16.

-Roles with the CREATEROLE privilege can ALTER, DROP or GRANT other roles without restrictions.
+Additionally it solves a problem with the CREATEROLE privilege.
+As it can ALTER, DROP or GRANT other roles without restrictions.

 From [role attributes docs](https://www.postgresql.org/docs/15/role-attributes.html):